grpc/proposal/A98-SNI-setting-and-SNI-SAN-validation.md

 [A81]: A81-xds-authority-rewriting.md

 ### Setting SNI
-#### xds_cluster_impl LB Policy Changes
+#### Tls handshake time changes
 As mentioned in [A29 implementation details][A29_impl-details] the `UpstreamTlsContext` is either passed down to child policies via channel arguments or is put in sub-channel attribute wrapped in a `SslContextProviderSupplier`, depending on the language.
-So far the same information has been used for creating the Ssl connection for all the subchannels in the cluster so it sufficed to have a single instance of the provider of this Tls/Ssl context, instantiated by the LB policy and set in the ClusterImpl LB policy helper, which then set this provider object as an address attribute of all the subchannels created by this helper.
-For setting the SNI to the hostname, a separate instance of the provider needs to be created for each subchannel, augmented with the hostname to use for the subchannel.
-So the creation of this provider will have to move from the LB policy's accepting addresses to the LB policy helper creating subchannel when invoed by the child LB policy.
-The `UpstreamTlsContext.SNI` would already be available to this provider from the parsed Cluster resource.

-##### Caching
-If several or all of the endpoints in a cluster have the same hostname, then the corresponding Ssl provider instances all hold the same information, and this can lead to too many unnecessary objects created when not really necessary.
-To avoid this, the LB helper will maintain a map of hostname to `SslContextProviderSupplier` instancesand reuse the same instance if the hostname to use is the same.

-#### Tls handshake time changes
-In a language implementation dependent way, this SNI value to set will be passed on to the Tls handling code from the Tls context provider set as a subchannel attribute.
+The `UpstreamTlsContext.SNI` would already be available to this provider supplier  from the parsed Cluster resource.
+At the time of Tls protocol negotiation, when this provider supplier is invoked to set the SslContext, the hostname from the channel attributes also will be passed, to determine the SNI to be set for the Tls handshake.
 For example, in Java, there is a `ProtocolNegotiators.ClientTlsHandler` that is made available the `SslContext` dynamically constructed  based on the cert store to use as indicated by `UpstreamTlsContext`.
 The SNI value to use from the `SslContextProviderSupplier` will be made available to the `ProtocolNegotiators.ClientTlsHandler` to use when creating the `SslEngine` for the transport.

 [A29_impl-details]: https://github.com/grpc/proposal/blob/master/A29-xds-tls-security.md#implementation-details